geeckon/instant-damage-calculator/README.md

-# Example
+# InstantDamageCalculator
-An example greeter plugin
+A plugin to instantly calculate the hit based on Hitpoints xp drop